Esri/Survey123Community/README.md

 Survey123 (Build 10.0.83)
 Survey123 Connect (Build 1.0.65)

 - Delete functionality added.
-Select a survey to find a 'Delete' option in the menu
+Select a survey to find a 'Delete' option in the menu.
 - Survey123 workflows are compatible with ArcGIS Portal.
 Specify your portal address in the 'Sign In' dialog to point Survey123 at your ArcGIS Portal.
 - Surevy123 workflows are compatible with https only organizations in ArcGIS Online.